Copenhagen Interpretation of Quantum Mechanics

 Between 1913 and 1925 Bohr, Arnold Sommerfeld and others were able to improve Bohr's model, and together with the introduction of spin and Wolfgang Pauli's exclusion principle it gave a reasonably good description of the basic chemical elements.
 The model ran into problems, nonetheless, when one tried to apply it to spectra other than that of hydrogen.
 So there was a general feeling among all leading physicists that Bohr's model had to be replaced by a more radical theory.
 In 1925 Werner Heisenberg, at that time Bohr's assistant in Copenhagen, laid down the basic principles of a complete quantum mechanics.
 In his new matrix theory he replaced classical commuting variables with non-commuting ones.
 The following year, Erwin Schrödinger gave a simpler formulation of the theory in which he introduced a second-order differential equation for a wave function.
 He himself attempted a largely classical interpretation of the wave function.
 However, already the same year Max Born proposed a consistent statistical interpretation in which the square of the absolute value of this wave function expresses a probability amplitude for the outcome of a measurement.

 Bohr saw quantum mechanics as a generalization of classical physics although it violates some of the basic ontological principles on which classical physics rests.
-These principles are:
+Some of these principles are:

-- The principle of causality, i.e., every event has a cause;
+- The principle of causality, i.e., every event, every change of a system, has a cause;

 - The principle of determination, i.e., every later state of a system is uniquely determined by any earlier state;

-- The principle of continuity, i.e., all processes exhibiting a difference between the initial and the final state have to go through every intervening state; and finally
+- The principle of continuity, i.e., all processes exhibiting a difference between the initial and the final state have to go through every possible intervening state; in other words, the evolution of a system is an unbroken path through its state space; and finally

 - The principle of the conservation of energy, i.e., the energy of a closed system can be transformed into various forms but is never gained, lost or destroyed.